Campaign

 Do not trigger pixels unnecessarily often

-Avoid triggering the same event multiple times within a session, unless this is explicitly required.
+Avoid triggering the same event multiple times within a session, unless this is explicitly desired.

 Test tracking after integration